 - to monitor patterns of participation by school students and the quality of student outcomes;

 - the development of tools and instruments (such as the Insight Assessment Platform) to assist educators to provide targeted teaching practices;

 - on behalf of the Secretary to the Department of Education and Training (DET), to operate and maintain the Victorian Student Register; and

 - to prepare and maintain records of student assessment, and report on student achievement.

 3. Collecting personal and health information

-Personal information is defined in the PDP Act and means information or an opinion (including information or an opinion forming part of a database) that is recorded in any form and whether true or not about an individual whose identity is apparent, or can reasonably be ascertained, from the information or opinion, but does not include information of a kind to which the Health Records Act 2001 (Vic) applies.
+Personal information is defined in the PDP Act and means information or an opinion (including information or an opinion forming part of a database) that is recorded in any form and whether true or not about an individual whose identity is apparent, or can reasonably be ascertained, from the information or opinion, but does not include information of a kind to which the HR Act applies.

-Health information is defined in the Health Records Act 2011 (Vic) and means information or opinion about a person’s physical, mental or psychological health or disability that is also personal information.
+Health information is defined in the HR Act and means information or opinion about a person’s physical, mental or psychological health or disability that is also personal information.
 This includes information or opinion about a person’s health status and medical history.

 The VCAA will not collect personal or health information about an individual unless it is necessary to perform one or more of its functions.

 When collecting information directly from an individual, or from someone else about an individual, the VCAA will take reasonable steps to advise the individual at the time of collection: